lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_2.md

 `@script`
-A really difficult part of doing analysis is controlling for potential confounders.
+A difficult part of doing analysis is controlling for potential confounders.

 ---